How To Manage Anger During Pregnancy? 7 Ways To Do It

 Anger during pregnancy is a common phenomenon and usually occurs due to fluctuating hormones in the body.

 However, if frequent and uncontrollable, this anger needs to be dealt with so that it doesn’t affect the baby.
-There are 7 ways of managing anger during pregnancy including physical exercise, a healthy diet, channeling negative emotions through yoga and meditation and maintaining a journal, and taking anger management-related courses to learn how to release your anger more healthily.
+There are 7 ways of managing anger during pregnancy including exercises, a healthy diet, channeling negative emotions through yoga and meditation and maintaining a journal, and taking courses to learn how to release your anger more healthily.